Leadership

 During May of 2025 John asked to assume emeritus status as a board member.
 This will take effect on September 1, 2025.
 He will be greatly missed and is welcome to return anytime to Clergy Care Collective's board.

-David Lembeck - Founding Creative Director
+David Lembeck - Creative Director